namel3ss/digital_kuker/index.md

 ### Welcome to my personal space on the internet!

 About me:
-- software developer for the past 17 years
+- software developer for the past 17 years :space_invader:
-- love the Ruby language
+- writing passionately in Ruby :heart_on_fire:
-- currently a freelancer / consultant
+- currently a consultant / freelancer :octopus:
-- speaking Bulgarian / English / German / Japanese
+- speaking Bulgarian :bulgaria: / English :uk: / German :de: / Japanese :jp:
-- growing a small tech blog [here](/blog)
+- growing a small tech blog [here](/blog) :memo:

 &nbsp;